YOU CAN ALSO HEAR THE ENTIRE SONG ON YOUTUBE:

 Karen Cioffi and Robyn Feltman are advocates of education, reading and the environment.
 Two of their favorite sayings are:

 “You must be the change you want to see in the world”

-Karen Cioffi is a former accountant turned multi-award-winning author and freelance writer.
-She is the founder and manager of Writers on the Move: a group of authors who utilize cross-promotion to increase visibility and readership through virtual tours and other promotional strategies.
+Karen Cioffi is a former accountant turned award-winning author and children's ghostwriter.
+She is the founder and editor-in-chief of Writers on the Move: a group of authors who utilize cross-promotion to increase visibility and readership.
 In addition, she offers professional writing services.
-Karen lives with her husband, Donald Ventrice, in New York City.
+Karen lives with her husband, Donald Ventrice, in Long Island.

 Robyn Feltman holds two Master’s Degrees: Children’s Literature, and Administration and Supervision.
 She is a fourth grade elementary public school teacher.
 She is also an initiator of environmental and humanitarian projects in her school; one of these projects is the Oambassador Program.
-Robyn lives with her husband and cute black cocker-spaniel, Luna, in Long Island, New York.
+Robyn lives with her son Anthony in Long Island, New York.

 Day's End Lullaby is available at: Amazon.com

 CHECK OUT DAY'S END LULLABY SINGING VIDEO BOOK REVIEW: